Child Identity Theft: How It Happens and Ways to Protect Your Kids

 If your child’s student loan application is denied because of bad credit, it could mean someone is using their identity fraudulently.
 Similarly, if your kids are rejected for benefits such as health care coverage or nutrition assistance where they would otherwise qualify, someone may have used their personal information to obtain these services illegally.

-Your child has a credit report, but no accounts in their name
+Your child has a credit report but no accounts in their name

 A person’s credit history does not start until an account, e.g., banking, phone, utility, or credit card, is opened in their name.
 Although minors can have bank or investment accounts in their name, often opened by a parent or grandparent, they usually don’t have credit, phone, or utility accounts.
+Checking with the credit reporting agencies to see if your child has a credit report and reviewing what’s on it can help determine if there has been any fraudulent activity.

 Fifty-four percent of households that took part in the Javelin study say they do not restrict or monitor their child’s online activity, which means that following safe online practices is left up to the child, who may not be taking precautions against identity theft.